-Nicolas Bottger is a grade 12 student at Father Bressani Catholic High School, in Vaughan, Ontario.
-He is a two-term Student Trustee at the York Catholic District School Board, where he will be serving his second term.
+Nicolas Bottger will be attending Western University in the fall in the Ivey School of Business.
+He was a two-term Student Trustee at the York Catholic District School Board, where he will be serving his second term.
 He was elected in April of 2015, and was officially inaugurated at the board table in August of the same year.
-In his role, Nicolas represents over 55 000 students in the board, from elementary to secondary school.
+In his role, Nicolas represented over 55 000 students in the board, from elementary to secondary school.

 Nicolas has been heavily involved in his school, partaking in his Student Council, Presidents’ Council, and even started his school’s DECA Chapter.
 In 2014, he was very fortunate to have been selected as a Junior Team Canada Youth Ambassador to Global Vision’s Trade Mission to China, where he promoted local industries as he aimed to represent the Canadian mining sector.
 In his first term as Student Trustee, Nicolas was a key member in the planning and organization of conferences for the students of the YCDSB, promoting awareness and providing solutions for the issues affecting youth.
 He has also had a prominent voice in the running of leadership conferences, and is on the planning committee for the Ontario Catholic Student Leadership Conference which is being hosted by the YCDSB in April of 2017.